-8. Related Party Transactions
+9. Related Party Transactions

 On February 28, 2018, Legacy Canoo, via a wholly owned subsidiary, entered into a lease for an office facility in Torrance, California ("Torrance lease") with an entity controlled by certain investors of Legacy Canoo, which was assigned to another entity controlled by certain investors of Legacy Canoo, on April 30, 2018.
 The original lease term is 15 years and commenced on April 30, 2018.
-In Q1 2021, the Company entered into a separate lease for an office facility in Justin, Texas ("Justin lease") with an entity controlled by the Executive Chairman (as of April 22, 2021, Executive Chairman and Chief Executive Officer) of the Company.
+During the first quarter of 2021, the Company entered into a separate lease for an office facility in Justin, Texas ("Justin lease") with an entity controlled by the Executive Chairman and Chief Executive Officer of the Company.
 The original lease term is 5 years 3 months, commencing on January 1, 2021.
-The Torrance and Justin leases ("collectively referred to herein as the "leases") contain a 3% per annum escalation clause.
+The Torrance and Justin leases (collectively referred to herein as the "leases") contain a 3% per annum escalation clause.

-The Torrance and Justin leases contain the option to extend the terms of the leases for two additional 60-month periods and one additional 60-month period, respectively, commencing when the prior term expires.
-At lease inception, it was not reasonably certain we would exercise any of the options to extend the term of the leases.
-There were no changes to that assessment as of March 31, 2021.
+The Torrance lease and Justin lease contain the option to extend the terms of the leases fortwo additional 60-month periods and one additional 60-month period, respectively, commencing when the prior term expires.
+At the inception of each of the leases, it was not reasonably certain we would exercise any of the options to extend the term of the leases.
+There were no changes to that assessment as of June 30, 2021.